Bapppis/recall-dungeon/README.md

 Developer/testing hooks:

-- You can set `Creature.attackListener` to a consumer to receive per-attack roll details (raw, after crit, after resist, crit count, types) for tests or debugging.
+- You can set `AttackEngine.attackListener` to a consumer to receive per-attack roll details (raw, after crit, after resist, crit count, types) for tests or debugging.
 - Combat prints (missed dodge/block, crits) are emitted to console for debugging/tests.

 ---